cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 p.
 For most applications, F is a prime field, in which case k=1 and we will simply write GF(p).

 Elliptic curves come in many variants, including, but not limited to: Weierstrass, Montgomery, and Edwards.
 Each of these variants correspond to a different category of curve equation.
-For example, the short Weierstrauss equation is of the form `y^2 = x^3 + Ax + B`.
-Certain encoding functions may have requirements on the curve form and the parameters, such as A and B in the previous example.
+For example, the short Weierstrass equation is
+`y^2 = x^3 + Ax + B`.
+Certain encoding functions may have requirements
+on the curve form, the characteristic of the field, and the parameters, such as A and B in the previous example.

-An elliptic curve E is specified by the equation, and a finite field F.
+An elliptic curve E is specified by its equation, and a finite field F.
 The curve E forms a group, whose elements correspond to those who satisfy the curve equation, with values taken from the field F. As a group, E has order n, which is the number of points on the curve.
+For security purposes, it is a strong requirement that all cryptographic operations take place in a prime order group.
+However, not all elliptic curves generate groups of prime order.
-When n is not prime, we write n = qh + r, where q is prime, and h is said to be the cofactor.
+In those cases, it is allowed to work with elliptic curves of order n = qh, where q is a large prime, and h is a short number known as the cofactor.
-It is frequently a requirement that all cryptographic operations take place in a prime order group.
-In this case, we may wish an encoding to return elements of order q.
-For a mapping outputting elements on E, we can multiply by the cofactor h to obtain an element in the subgroup.
+Thus, we may wish an encoding that returns points on the subgroup of order q.
+Multiplying a point P on E by the cofactor h guarantees that hP is a point in the subgroup of order q.

 In practice, the input of a given cryptographic algorithm will be a bitstring of arbitrary length, denoted  {0, 1}^\*.
 Hence, a concern for virtually all protocols